necojackarc/auto-request-review/README.md

-# Request Review Based on Files
+# Auto Request Review

 ![Test](https://github.com/necojackarc/request-review-based-on-files/workflows/Test/badge.svg)

-A GitHub Action that automatically requests review of a pull request based on files changes and/or groups the author belongs to
+A GitHub Action automatically requests review of a pull request based on files changes and/or groups the author belongs to 🤖

 ## Notable Features
 This GitHub Action enables you to: